jotonedev/algorithm-project/README.md

   --min MIN                                     Minimum size of the input data.
 Default to 1 --max MAX                                     Maximum size of the input data.
-Default to 10000 -v, --verbose                                 Increase output verbosity --disable-check-correctness                   Check the correctness of the sorting algorithms
+Default to 10000 -v, --verbose                                 Increase output verbosity
 ```